ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 ```

-There are several critical components contained within this module which essentially handle signals, settings, and links to low-level device functions.

-For the sake of simplicity, we've omitted hardware level signals in this basic tutorial.
+Explanations:

 - `class`: We make our module a _subclass_ of `HardwareComponent`.
   - `setup()`
-		- Here we set up a few settings for this hardware, these settings are `LoggedQuantity` objects that contain a hardware value that can be read or written.
-This object helps keep this value in sync between hardware, measurement and graphical interface.
+    - Here we set up a few settings for this hardware, these settings are `LoggedQuantity` objects that keep this value in sync between hardware, measurement and graphical interface and hence play a critical role in the ScopeFoundry framework

   - `connect()`
     - We define an object `self.dev` which instantiates the low-level device wrapper and thereby accesses hardware functions.
-		- Using `connect_to_hardware()` we link to the device level `self.dev.rand_func`.
-Every time we call `settings.get_lq("rand_data").read_from_hardware()`, the linked functions will be called.
+    - Using `connect_to_hardware()` we link a setting to functions that handle the synchronization with the hardware.
+For example:
+      - `s.get_lq("amplitude").connect_to_hardware(write_func=self.dev.write_amp)` enforces that when the value of the "amplitude" setting is changed any-where in the app, the value gets written to the hardware.
+Note that the `write_func` must have a single argument in its definition.
+      - `s.get_lq("rand_data").connect_to_hardware(read_func=self.dev.read_rand_num)` gives the setting the capability to update its value from the hardware.
+Later, anywhere in the app code, we can call `new_val = self.app.get_lq("hw/number_gen/rand_data").read_from_hardware()` to update the value of the setting (and retrieve as `new_val`)
+      - Note, a setting can have both, read and write funcs - not shown here.
     - We run `self.read_from_hardware()` to update all hardware-connected settings with initial readout values.

   - `disconnect()`
     - We clean up the mess we made by removing objects after use.

 By having the `connect()` and `disconnect()` we can cleanly reconnect hardware during an App run.
 This is especially useful when debugging a hardware plug-in to a new device.

 ## The final result